 Hanbury Hall: A Woman's Place?

-In 2018, to commemorate 100 years since the Representation of the People Act, we’re redressing the balance and bringing to light 300 years of untold stories.
+To commemorate 100 years since the Representation of the People Act, we’re redressing the balance and bringing to light 300 years of untold stories.

 From Mary Vernon who established Hanbury’s beautiful gardens to Auda Letitia Vernon who helped to secure Hanbury's future with the National Trust; A Woman’s Place? will uncover the remarkable lives of these women and their place in history.